 Dog-Friendly Cake Making Tips and Tricks

-- Batters for muffins and cakes can be baked into other shapes and sizes.
-Adjust your cooking times and/or temperatures accordingly.
+- Batters for muffins and cakes can be baked in other shapes and sizes.
+Adjust your baking times and/or temperatures accordingly.

 Recipe and Ingredient Tips and Tricks

 - When using ingredients like yogurt for dogs, take care when shopping to avoid doggy no-nos and artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
 Xylitol may also be labelled under as sweetener code 967.

 - Any dog-friendly fruit or berry that your dog likes can be substituted for strawberries.
 If you’re using frozen berries instead of fresh, remember that frozen fruit lowers the temperature of the batter and can require a slightly longer baking time.
 Drop the temperature a little, if needed.